leftnoteasy/pymining/README.md

 Objective
 ---------
 This is a platform writing in Python that can use variant data-mining algorithms to get results from a source (like matrix, text documents).
-Algorithms can using xml configuration to make them run one-by-one.
+Algorithms can using xml configuration to make them run one-by-one. <p>
 E.g. at first, we may run PCA(principle components analysis) for feature selection, then we may run random forest for classification.
-Now, algorithms are mainly design for tasks can be done in a single computer, good scalability of the architecture allows you in a very short period of time to complete the algorithm you want, and use it in your project(believe me, it's faster, better, and easier than Weka).
+Now, algorithms are mainly design for tasks can be done in a single computer, good scalability of the architecture allows you in a very short period of time to complete the algorithm you want, and use it in your project (believe me, it's faster, better, and easier than Weka). <p>
 The another important feature is this platfrom can support text classification or clustering operation very good.

 Get start